Reporting a Crime and Criminal Charges

-You may find or search court dates by defendant name, and also subscribe to court date notifications for criminal cases (primarily district court) via email or SMS / text message.
+You may find or search court dates by defendant name, and also subscribe to court date notifications (non-eCourts counties only) for criminal cases (primarily district court) via email or SMS / text message.

 - The RIGHT, upon request, to be present and heard at court proceedings involving the plea, conviction, sentencing, or release.

 The District Attorney's Office can assist you in developing your Victim Impact Statement for the court.